swiftlang/swift-evolution/proposals/0000-shared-storage-property-wrapper.md

 ### Initialization

-Inside the wrapper's initializer, assigning the shared value to the `shared` property is handled by the compiler, so there's not need to explicitly do it.
+Inside the wrapper's initializer, assigning the shared value to the `shared` property is handled by the compiler, so there's no need to explicitly do it.

 ```swift
 shared let storage: RangeStorage<Value>